 The Academy Ethos Team

 Grace Academy has a unique Christian ethos based upon our five shared values of Grace, Respect, Integrity, Potential and Excellence.
-As part of the vision to develop citizens who make a difference we help engage students and staff to outwork our values through participating in the work of a dedicated Ethos Team which is part sponsored by Grace Foundation.
+As part of our commitment to character education, we have a vision to develop citizens who make a difference we help engage students and staff to outwork our values through participating in the work of a dedicated Ethos Team which is part sponsored by Grace Foundation.
 This ethos is designed to be inclusive to those with different faiths or those who have no faith at all.

 Our Ethos Team includes a dedicated member of the academy leadership team, a youth worker and a family support worker who collaborate with key staff to help students develop a sense of identity, make wise and well-informed choices, live aspirationally, understand and apply the Grace values and explore the relevance of the Christian message.
 Our ethos can also help students develop their understanding of inclusivity and promote diversity.
 Our team helps with wellbeing of staff and students across the academy and runs various projects with students throughout the school year to promote this.

 We run regular clubs, workshops and events.
 Each year our students are involved in a number of charity and community projects working with local organisations.
-We have ran social actions trips to Zambia, Manchester and Mexico which help students learn about the world around them and how they can make a positive difference.
+We have ran social actions trips in the local area as well as Manchester and Mexico which help students learn about the world around them and how they can make a positive difference.

 Our Ethos & Enterprise Learning Journey